docs/version-identifier/code-description.md

 Then, if there's version nesting, we iterate through the loop again, applying another color to the tags in the parent tag set.

-The ..........
-TODO: MENTION PRESSING ESC OR CHANGING THE CURSOR POSITION TO TRIGGER DISPOSING OF THE DECORATION TYPES.
-LINK TO REF FOR PACKAGE.JSON BELOW.

 For more information about applying decorations to text in VS Code, see https://github.com/microsoft/vscode-extension-samples/blob/main/decorator-sample/USAGE.md.

 #### Removing the highlighting